cosmos/sdk-tutorials/academy/4-my-own-chain/game-winner.md

 }
 ```

-Now you can create the test that plays all the moves and checks at the end that the game has been saved with the right winner and that the FIFO is empty again:
+Now create the test that plays all the moves, and checks at the end that the game has been saved with the right winner and that the FIFO is empty again:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/0254e19f/x/checkers/keeper/msg_server_play_move_winner_test.go#L72-L125]
 func TestPlayMoveUpToWinner(t *testing.T) {